TruebitProtocol/truebit-eth/README.md

 # Solve and verify tasks

 We are now ready to run Truebit Solver and Verifier nodes.
-If you haven't already, ["start container"](#Start-container) and ["connect to the network"](#Connect-to-the-network).
-Now use the ["open terminal window"](#Open-terminal-window) incantation to connect to your Docker container in a terminal window separate from Geth.
+This walk-through assumes you've already [set up your accounts](#Initializing-accounts) and [connected to the network](#Connect-to-the-network).
+Use the ["open terminal window"](#Open-terminal-window) incantation to connect to your Docker container in a terminal window separate from Geth.
 Then start Truebit OS!
 ```bash
 cd truebit-eth
 ./truebit-os